Coronavirus Information for

-In addition to our increased cleaning protocols and guided signage to remind students how to stay safe, we will also be relying on our students and staff.
+This page has resources and information that will help you prepare for move-in and life on campus.
 As incoming Ducks you have a lot of power to act responsibly—for your own health and for the health of everyone in the community.

 We will keep this page updated as decisions are made.
 If you have questions, please email firstname.lastname@example.org or you can call or text us at 541-346-4277.

 As announced in May, all UO students and employees are required to be fully vaccinated against COVID-19 prior to the start of the fall academic term.
 This public health measure at the UO will help protect our community by reducing the potential for serious illness, hospitalization, or death.
 It also will limit campus disruptions and allow us to resume in-person instruction and activities.
 Students who do not complete either action for fall term will be subject to a registration hold and subject to discipline under the student conduct code.

 Your vaccination status will be kept confidential.
 The forms and processes for submitting information to comply with the vaccination requirement are secure and HIPPA compliant.

 For more information on the student process, visit coronavirus.uoregon.edu/covid-19-vaccination-requirement-student-process.

 Students who are identified as needing a temporary room assignment for isolation or quarantine will have detailed information provided to them first via phone by the UO Care Team, then followed up with information in their My Housing portal.
 Visit our blog post for more information.